MatthewDLudwig/NimiqWrapper/README.md

 ### NimiqWrapper
 - Variables
-  - `keyguardHelper`
+  - `HubHelper`
-    - The `KeyguardHelper` object for this instance of the wrapper.
+    - The `hubHelper` object for this instance of the wrapper.
   - `minerHelper`
     - The `MinerHelper` object for this instance of the wrapper.
   - `accountHelper`